Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tsequence_1.md

 <div class='workings'>
 <div class='working'>

-ABBR:  Let's find the relation between the consecutive terms of the sequence.

-The next term is calculated by dividing the previous term by $10$.
-Hence, the sequence would be:
+As per the question, the sequence would be:

 $
 \begin{matrix}